valory-xyz/autonolas-tokenomics/docs/FSM.md

 4. **Service is finished-registration**
     - Function call for this state: **setRegistrationDeadline()**
-    - Condition: Previous service state was `finished-registration` and updated time is greater than the current time
+    - Condition: Previous service state was `finished-registration` and updated time is smaller than the current time

+5. **Service is pre-registration**
+    - Function call for this state: **deactivateRegistration()**
+    - Condition: Previous service state was `active-registration`, and no single agent instance was registered

 ### Service is terminated-bonded
 Condition for this state: Service termination block has passed and some agents are bonded with stake.
 DOES THIS COUNT FOR BEFORE THE SERVICE IS DEPLOYED AS WELL?